PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Tank Sorting Layer

-*2.* Now we need to set the sorting layer of the tank to ‘Tank’, so that the tank is always drawn underneath the HUD.
+*2.* Now we need to set the sorting layer of the tank to ‘Tank’ so that the tank is always drawn underneath the HUD.

 ### Tank Box Collider